 I began ballet at four years old and jazz at 8.
 I had a personality that leant towards being 'shy' and dancing in front of anyone freaked me out.
 Thanks to the firm but an encouraging push from my mother who saw potential in me, I kept going!
 Fast forward a few years and I was a different child, I gained confidence and a passion for dance which made me come alive!
 I loved the challenge of learning new movements as I got older and particularly enjoyed the end of year dance shows!
 I completed Advanced and a Solo Performance Diploma in NZAMD Jazz in my late teen years while teaching dance in Papamoa/Te Puke.
 I also trained in contemporary dance at Dance Education Centre and I fell in love with this style.
 I later went on to many different travel/work adventures around the world where I eventually realised I missed dance way too much, which resulted in a desire to pick up adult classes here in Tauranga.
 Thanks to the encouragement and guidance from my ballet teacher I recently completed a Diploma in Vocational Graded Examination in Dance: RAD Advanced 2 Ballet.
 I could hardly believe I was back en pointe all those years later but I am proof that if you work hard and believe in yourself, you can do anything you set your mind too!
 I'm a true believer that you're never too old to dance or start dancing!
 I have been privileged to have been exposed to a variety of different dance styles, in choreographing, teaching and performing!
 I love being on stage and communicating more than just movements when I dance.
 Dance is really powerful and I love watching people come alive when they dance!
 I can't wait for another year here at Rise Dance!

 Shannon studied ballet, jazz, hip-hop, contemporary and spanish dance in her younger years and gained both her Royal Academy of Dance Advanced 2 and her American Jazz Advanced 3.
 Shannon’s interest in teaching dance was sparked by participating in the Junior Teaching program through the New Zealand Association of Modern Dance.
 Continuing her dancing to a higher level Shannon studied dance, singing and acting full time at the Apollo Theatre School in Auckland, New Zealand.
 It was here she gained her Diploma in Musical Theatre and became an accredited teacher with the American Jazz Dance Affiliation.
 During her time at the Apollo Theatre School, she was invited to join the Apollo Theatre Company, dancing professionally with them for two years in a range of different genres and shows from cabaret, corporate events, commercial, hip-hop and even bollywood performances.
 During this time Shannon also studied with the Royal Academy of Dance to become a certified and registered ballet teacher, through London, England.
 In 2010 she moved to Ottawa, Canada to work for Ottawa Dance Centre Schools a non-profit dance organization in conjunction with two community centres, teaching the Royal Academy of Dance syllabus, hip-hop and broadway jazz.
-During this time Shannon also worked for the Glebe Community Centre and a French Catholic School, where she developed and ran community-based ballet programs, taught dance classes and was involved with community-based programs!
+During this time Shannon also worked for the Glebe Community Centre and a French Catholic School, where she developed and ran non profit community-based ballet programs, taught dance classes and was involved with community-based programs!
 Shannon was also lucky enough to be apart of and perform with a Hip Hop Crew ‘Culture Shock’ during her time here.
 In 2014 Shannon moved to Vancouver B.C, Canada as she was offered the position of head ballet teacher for Shift Dance Academy teaching the Royal Academy of Dance Syllabus, a position she held until her recent return to New Zealand to be closer to her family in Tauranga.
 Shannon is a firm believer that all opportunities are a chance for growth and development and feels privileged to have had so many wonderful experiences, both in the dance industry and in life!
-Amongst teaching and having a passion for dance Shannon has travelled a great deal and has a passion for the outdoors and outdoor activities!
-Shannon is so happy to be back in her hometown, working as both an administrator and dance teacher for Rise and she can't wait to share her passion in this community!
+Amongst teaching and having a passion for dance Shannon has travelled a great deal and has a love for the outdoors and outdoor activities!
+Shannon is so happy to be back in her hometown, working as both as a manger and dance teacher for Rise and she can't wait to share her passion in this community!

 My passion for dance began in 2014 when I attended my first Hip Hop classes.
 After up-skilling through these classes, I gained the confidence to attend auditions and was selected for my first competition crew in 2015!
 Since then, I have continued to grow through classes, competitions and workshops.
 These experiences have given me the skills and knowledge that have allowed me to compete in many Hip Hop competitions, both Nationally and Internationally.
 I now look forward to sharing the experience I’ve gained by creating fun and challenging Hip Hop classes to inspire young, upcoming dancers at Rise!